wnels/pyalp/README.md

 ## Installation

 A pip installable wheel distribution is created during the `pkg` stage of the docker build.
+Alternatively, the wheel file can be downloaded from the [releases](https://github.com/wnels/pyalp/releases) section of github.
 The `pyalp` library and all dependencies can installed using pip:

 ```
 pip install pyalp-0.1.0-py3-none-any.whl